Ernest Lawrence: Thermonuclear weapons

 Lawrence was alarmed by the Soviet Union's first nuclear test in August 1949.
 The proper response, he concluded, was an all-out effort to build a bigger nuclear weapon: the hydrogen bomb.
 He proposed to use accelerators instead of nuclear reactors to produce the neutrons needed to create the tritium the bomb required, as well as plutonium, which was more difficult, as much higher energies would be required.
 He first proposed the construction of Mark I, a prototype $7 million, 25 MeV linear accelerator, codenamed Materials Test Accelerator (MTA).
 He was soon talking about a new, even larger MTA known as the Mark II, which could produce tritium or plutonium from depleted uranium-238.
 Serber and Segrè attempted in vain to explain the technical problems that made it impractical, but Lawrence felt that they were being unpatriotic.

 Lawrence strongly backed Edward Teller's campaign for a second nuclear weapons laboratory, which Lawrence proposed to locate with the MTA Mark I at Livermore, California.
 Lawrence and Teller had to argue their case not only with the Atomic Energy Commission, which did not want it, and the Los Alamos National Laboratory, which was implacably opposed but with proponents who felt that Chicago was the more obvious site for it.
 The new laboratory at Livermore was finally approved on July 17, 1952, but the Mark II MTA was canceled.
 By this time, the Atomic Energy Commission had spent $45 million on the Mark I, which had commenced operation, but was mainly used to produce polonium for the nuclear weapons program.
 Meanwhile, the Brookhaven National Laboratory's Cosmotron had generated a 1 GeV beam.

+Radiological weapons

+Lawrence was a staunch advocate of the US offensive radiological weapons program in the immediate post-war period.
+He was a member of an ad-hoc AEC panel recommending their further study, in which he urged fellow members to not draw comparisons to the more established fields of chemical and biological weapons.
+He also argued one advantage was their lack of an analogue to the taboo against atomic weapons.
+Lawrence suggested a fleet of "twenty or thirty" production reactors dedicated to the program, for the weaponized isotope ultimately selected as tantalum-182.
+This would supplant the B Reactor which was at the time dedicated to plutonium-239 and polonium-210 production for nuclear weapons.